What is self harm?

 - call a confidential helpline for support (like Lifeline on 13 11 14 or Kids Helpline on 1800 55 1800).

-There are also mental health professionals at headspace centres who can help you grow your coping skills.
+There are also mental health professionals at headspace centres or eheadspace who can help you grow your coping skills.
 You'll get better at dealing with challenges and won't have to rely on self harming.

 How can I help a young person who self harms?

 The best way to help someone is to:

 - encourage them to connect with professional help.

 Be as open as you can with the person and try to make them feel safe to discuss their feelings.
 Remain calm – they might be feeling ashamed of what they’ve done and worry about your judgements.